TheJenos/AngularJ/README.md

 it's simple to implement. just add the jar file to your project.
 That's all.

 ### Prerequisites
-this is a AngulerJS bases framework. so we have to add AngulerJS file. there is framework called JSFramwork. we need to add that to. don't worry "AngulerJ.js" file comes with my jar. main thing is you have to upgrade your project to java EE 7 or higher
+this is a AngulerJS bases framework. so we have to add AngulerJS file. don't worry "AngulerJ.js" file comes with this jar.
+But main thing is, you have to upgrade your project to java EE 7 or higher
 ```
 <script type="text/javascript" src="angular.min.js" ></script>
-<script type="text/javascript" src="JSframwork.min.js" ></script>
 <script type="text/javascript" src="AngulerJ.js"></script>
 ```